uwechai/IIoT-eg-case/README.md

 Practical application of the example case documented in Thesis titled "Comparing IT Architectures for IoT implementations in Manufacturing" by Chai Wadhai

 This project is a simulation of a production shopfloor.
 There are three sensors in the shopfloor: light-sensor-1,2,3 and a shop floor server: server.js.
 The sensors generate data which is sent to test mqtt broker provided by mosquitto.
 The shopfloor collects and uploads data to the cloud.
+The business application: counter-app.js (backend api) + counter-app-frontend displays the aggregated data for the employees.

 Requirements-
 1. Node >= 12.16.2